jinjagit/calculator/README.md

 * result displayed in main display can become first part of new expression
 * last operator added to expression (in secondary display) can be backspace deleted and replaced
 * warnings:
-  * " faulty expression " when user attempts to evaluate an expression ending in an operator
+  * "faulty expression" when user attempts to evaluate an expression ending in an operator
-  * " *n* * unclosed ')' " when user attempts to evaluate expression with *n* unclosed parentheses
+  * "*n* * unclosed ')'" when user attempts to evaluate expression with *n* unclosed parentheses
 * all animations halt on user input, ensuring a responsive experience

 **Not yet implemented:**